Nordic Dermatology Association Research Grant 2026

-For the sixth consecutive year, the Nordic Dermatology Association (NDA) will offer a NDA Research Grant 2025 (100,000 SEK).
-Applications will be admitted starting on August 18th, 2025.
-The grant will be given to one (or split between several) dermatological trainee or either resident or a recently approved specialist in dermatology and venereology (up to three years of clinical experience) working in a Nordic country and who is either a PhD student or a Postdoctoral researcher at their early career.
+Nordic Dermatology Association (NDA) will continue supporting Nordic research by awarding NDA Research Grants also in 2026.
+A total of 150,000 SEK in grants will be awarded to one (or split between several) dermatological trainee or either resident or a recently approved specialist in dermatology and venereology (up to three years of clinical experience) working in a Nordic country and who is either a PhD student or a Postdoctoral researcher at their early career.
 Priority will be given to those who have not received NDA grant previously.

 Research projects on dermatological diseases with few funding possibilities and planned Nordic collaboration or mobility involving research visit to another Nordic country are considered advantageous.